 Document!
-X delivers the best of both worlds by seamlessly combining automated .NET (Framework 1.0-4.6, Silverlight) documentation generation with a full WYSIWYG authoring environment and Visual Studio Integrated Comment Editor.
+X delivers the best of both worlds by seamlessly combining automated .NET (Framework 1.0-4.x, .NET Standard, .NET Core) documentation generation with a full WYSIWYG authoring environment and Visual Studio Integrated Comment Editor.
 The generated output is an accurate and comprehensive documentation set for your .NET Assemblies (C#, Visual Basic / VB.NET, F#, C++/CLI or other .NET language).

 Document!
 X will use any existing .NET Xml source code comments and you can extend the source content outside of the source by using the rich authoring environment provided by the Document!
 X Content File Editor.